Multicalibration Yields Better Matchings: Introduction

 \subsection{Related Work}

-Multicalibration was first introduced in~\cite{hebert2018multicalibration}, where the authors studied its sample complexity and its relationship to boosting.
-From its introduction, this concept has received much attention, especially because of its versatility: it has both inspired new notions like \emph{omnipredictors} (\cite{gopalan2022omnipredictors}), \emph{outcome indistinguishability} (\cite{DworkKRRY21, GopalanHKRW23}) and has been shown to be closely related to existing concepts in complexity theory (\cite{CasacubertaDV24}).
-Several works have proposed variants and extensions to multicalibration as defined in \cite{hebert2018multicalibration}. \cite{JLRV21} introduce multicalibration requirements for higher moments. \cite{GopalanKSZ22} propose the general framework of \emph{weighted} multicalibration, where two classes of functions come into play: a hypothesis class (representing the protected sets) and a weight class allowing to weaken or strengthen the probabilistic requirement as a function of the predictor.
-The authors frame it in general for multiclass classification: our definition of choice is an adaptation of weighted multicalibration for general vector-valued functions. \cite{blasiok2024loss} introduce a more general notion of multicalibration on \emph{auditing} functions, depending both on inputs and outputs of the predictor, which is an approach similar to our setting.
-Finally, \cite{HaghtalabJ023} frame multicalibration in the broader context of multi-objective learning.
-Regarding the use of notions related to multicalibration in the context of optimization, it is worth mentioning \cite{HuNRY23}, where the authors adapt the definition of omnipredictor to tackle constrained loss minimization.
+Multicalibration, originally introduced by~\citet{hebert2018multicalibration}, has garnered significant attention due to its versatility.
+Beyond the authors' initial analysis of sample complexity and its relationship to boosting, the concept has inspired new notions such as \emph{omnipredictors} \citep{gopalan2022omnipredictors} and \emph{outcome indistinguishability} \citep{DworkKRRY21, GopalanHKRW23}, while demonstrating deep connections to complexity theory \citep{CasacubertaDV24}.
+Subsequent research has proposed various extensions. \citet{JLRV21} introduce multicalibration requirements for higher moments, while \citet{HaghtalabJ023} situate the concept within multi-objective learning.
+Most relevant to our work is the framework of \emph{weighted} multicalibration proposed by \citet{GopalanKSZ22}.
+Their approach utilizes two function classes—a hypothesis class for protected sets and a weight class to adjust probabilistic requirements.
+We adapt their general multiclass classification framework to define our choice of multicalibration for vector-valued functions.
+Similarly, \citet{blasiok2024loss} introduce multicalibration on \emph{auditing} functions, which depend on both inputs and predictor outputs—an approach closely aligned with our setting.
+Finally \citet{HuNRY23} adapt the omnipredictor definition to tackle constrained loss minimization.

+\citet{zhao2021calibrating} investigates decision-making using predicted labels when an initial multi-class classification predictor is post-processed and made appropriately calibrated.
+They prove that in such scenario the $\argmax$ is then the only rational choice on the resulting predictor.
+Although their high level motivation is affine to ours, their result are orthogonal to ours, as they do not provide any guarantees that enable a comparison with the decision-making performance of the original predictor when using a generic policy within a given family (which is our benchmark).